Key Takeaways

 The NIST AI RMF is well-designed.
 It is also enormous.
 Implementation guides consistently estimate 3 to 6 months for foundational adoption and 12 to 24 months for enterprise-wide integration.
 That timeline assumes dedicated governance teams, cross-functional coordination, and executive sponsorship sustained over two budget cycles.
 For the mid-market enterprise whose "AI governance team" is the CTO wearing a second hat, the timeline is even longer.

 The implementation challenges are well-documented.
 Skills gaps: few professionals combine deep AI expertise with risk management experience.
 Cultural resistance: engineering teams view the framework as bureaucratic overhead that slows deployment velocity.
 Resource constraints: the personnel, tools, and organizational bandwidth required for comprehensive implementation compete with every other priority.
-Regulatory complexity: NIST is voluntary, but the regulations that reference it — EU AI Act, Colorado SB 205, federal procurement requirements — are not.
+Regulatory complexity: NIST is voluntary, but the regimes that lean on it (the EU AI Act, federal procurement requirements, and sector regulators) are not.
 Organizations must align with NIST while simultaneously interpreting how regulatory bodies apply its principles.

 The governance paradox: you need 18 months to implement the framework properly, but your AI systems are making ungoverned decisions today.
-The question is not "should we implement NIST?" — it is "what do we do while we are implementing NIST?"
+Implementation is already the plan; the operative question is what happens during those 18 months.

 This is where Minimum Viable Governance enters.
-MVG is not an alternative to NIST — it is the 90-day on-ramp that gets governance operational while full NIST alignment proceeds in parallel.
+MVG is the 90-day on-ramp that gets governance operational while full NIST alignment proceeds in parallel.
 MVG uses the same four functions (Govern, Map, Measure, Manage) with the same architectural logic.
 The difference is scope: MVG starts with the smallest complete governance structure that works, producing artifacts that mature in place toward full NIST compliance without rework.

 Implementation Timeline Comparison